 *UW-licensed facilities include the University of Washington Medical Center and Harborview Medical Center

 Effective 3/28/16 all new study submissions to the RIO must go through the Study Review and Management Portal (sRAMP).
 If you are close to completing a submission that utilizes the current CTAS, the last day to submit this format is April 11th.
 More Information on sRAMP will be posted soon.

 - Clinical Trials Policy Coverage Analysis Checklist for Clinical Research Studies (PDF)

 This checklist is a requirement for all studies and is used to provide guidance for the accurate billing of research study clinical services, items and tests.
 Please see the CRBB Coverage Analysis Checklist Instructions for information on how to complete the form.

 This link will provide you with the ORCA Research Powerplan Build template for requesting build of both SCCA and UW powerplans and a Quick Reference Guide on how to apply research modifiers to electronic orders.

-This form must be completed for any research protocol that will utilize the Seattle Cancer Care Alliance as a performance site.
-SCCA RIO, Operational managers or their designee, Implementation Review Committee members, Clinical Research Billing and the Compliance will review the submitted form and identify any issues that may need to be addressed prior to the study opening.
-Completed forms should be submitted to firstname.lastname@example.org.
+- This form must be completed for any new research protocol that will utilize the Seattle Cancer Care Alliance as a performance site and will have any billing activity.
+SCCA RI, Operational managers or their designee, Implementation Review Committee members, Clinical Research Business Office and the Compliance representatives will review the submitted form and identify any issues that may need to be addressed prior to the study opening.
+Completed forms should be submitted via sRAMP or to email@example.com.

 Completion of this form is required for all studies involving imaging services at SCCA and UWMC.
 Information contained in this form assists the Radiology Research Committee during the review process.